jrwdunham/buildold/README.rst

     - stop serving an OLD and redirect requests to a notification page.

     - start serving an already-built OLD that has been stopped.

-2. Create a separate executable to install/uninstall/update the OLD software and its dependencies.